nyu-mll/multiNLI/README.md

 ### Testing models

+#### On dev set,
 To test a trained model, simply add the `test` flag to the command used for training.
 The best checkpoint will be loaded and used to evaluate the model's performance on the MultiNLI dev-sets, SNLI test-set, and the dev-set for each genre in MultiNLI.

 For example,

 `PYTHONPATH=$PYTHONPATH:. python train_genre.py esim petModel-2 --genre travel --emb_train --test`

+With the `test` flag, the `train_mnli.py` script will also generate a CSV of predicitons for the unlabaled matched and mismatched test-sets.

+#### Results for unlabeled test sets,
+To get a CSV of predicted results for unlabeled test sets use `predicitons.py`.
+This script requires the same flags as the training scripts.
+You must enter the `model_type` and `model_name`, and the path to the saved checkpoint and log files if they are different from the default (the default is set ot `../logs` for both paths).

+Here is a sample command,

+`PYTHONPATH=$PYTHONPATH:. python predictions.py esim petModel-1 --alpha 0.15 --emb_train --logpath ../logs_keep --ckptpath ../logs_keep `

+This script will create a CSV with two columns: pairID and prediciton.

 ### Checkpoints